tehClayton/Responsive-Image-Map/README.md

 	]
 ```

-### Note: For tips on getting your relative coordinates, see the 'Getting-Coordinates' file.
 2. Each area element will need to have a class name that matches the filename of
 the JSON coordinates (without the file extension)
 3. Each area element will need to have an id that matches its corresponding object name